 Learn How to Prevent an Injury

-The Injury Free Coalition for Kids and other injury prevention organizations across the country have teamed together to provide our county’s families with information about the dangers of child injury.
+The key to safeguarding our children lies not just in understanding the risks but also in implementing preventive measures and creating environments that allow them to thrive without fear.
+The Injury Free Coalition for Kids and partners across the country are coming together again on November 18th to provide our county’s families with information about the dangers of child injury.

 - Get the facts: Miami Dade Matters has a lot of great information for parents, including a State-by-State Injury Prevention Report for those interested in learning more.